ibm-cloud-docs/dr-automation-powervs/navigation-panel.md

 ## Events
 {: #nav-pan-eve}

-To analyze detailed information about events in your environment:
+To analyze detailed information about events in your environment,  follow these steps:

 1. Select the cluster from the navigation panel.
 2. Click on **Summary** in the top navigation bar.